jpbalarini/ios-template-swift/README.md

 * Change bundle id for all schemes in project build settings.

 #### Change workspace reference:
-* Right click the project bundle .workspace file and select “Show Package Contents” from the context menu.
+* Right click the project bundle .xcworkspace file and select “Show Package Contents” from the context menu.
 Open the .xcworkspacedata file with any text editor.
 * Change the absolute route:

 ```